codescollection/endoLTE/README.md

 summary(loaded_results)
 plot_endoLTE(loaded_results)
 ```
-(Please contact me if you have any questions concerning the methodologies or uses of endoLTE: haoshiming@ynu.edu.cn)
+(Please contact me if you have any questions concerning the methodologies or uses of endoLTE)